 The Reed-Solomon erasure code (RSE) is one of the most popular FEC codes.
-RSE is intrinsically limited by the Galois Field it uses [15].
-A typical example is $GF(2^8)$ where $n \leq 256$.
-With one kilobyte packets, a FEC codec producing as many parity packets as data packets (i.e. n = 2k) operates on blocks of size 128 kilobytes at most, and all files exceeding this threshold must be segmented into several blocks, which reduces the global packet erasure recovery efficiency (e.g. if B blocks are required, a given parity packet has a probability 1/B to recover a given erasure, and B = 1is then the optimal solution).
+RSE is intrinsically limited by the Galois Field it uses [14].
+A typical example is $GF(2^8)$ where $n \le 256$.
+With one kilobyte packets, a FEC codec producing as many parity packets as data packets (i.e. n=2k) operates on blocks of size 128 kilobytes at most, and all files exceeding this threshold must be segmented into several blocks, which reduces the global packet erasure recovery efficiency (e.g. if B blocks are required, a given parity packet has a probability 1/B to recover a given erasure, and B=1 is then the optimal solution).
 This phenomenon is known as the "Coupon Collector Problem" [3].
-Another drawback is a huge encoding/decoding time with large (k, n) values, which is the reason why $GF(2^8)$ is preferred to $GF(2^{16})$ in spite of its limitations on the block size.
-Yet RSE is optimal because a receiver can recover erasures as soon as it has received exactly k packets out of n for a given block.
-A code with this property is called a "Minimum Distance Separation" (MDS) code.
+Another drawback is a huge encoding/decoding time with large (k,n) values, which is the reason why $GF(2^8)$ is preferred to $GF(2^{16})$ in spite of its limitations on the block size.
+Yet RSE is optimal (it is an MDS code) because a receiver can recover erasures as soon as it has received exactly k packets out of n for a given block.